GaneshKannanOfficial/StudentEvaluator/README.md

 This application is deployed at [(http://mentorevaluationdashboard.ganeshkannan.tech/)].
 Visit the live application to see it in action.

-### This website is accessible as website in desktop or laptops and Iphones.
+### This website is accessible thorugh desktop , laptops and Iphones.

 ## Video Demonstration